 Cranberry Pecan Cake (Christmas Breakfast Recipe)

-Why limit a buttery soft cranberry cake dressed up with pecan brown sugar crumble to the morning?
-And why limit those tasty tart cranberries to Thanksgiving cranberry sauce?
-I have a feeling your afternoons and evenings could use the tasty pick-me-up too.
+Why limit a buttery, soft cranberry cake crowned with pecan brown sugar crumble to the morning hours?
+And why reserve tart cranberries only for Thanksgiving cranberry sauce?
+I have a feeling your afternoons and evenings could use this cozy little pick-me-up, too.

 Tell Me About This Cranberry Pecan Cake